Military dictatorship in El Salvador: Revolutionary Party rule

 Osorio Hernández ran under the banner of the Revolutionary Party of Democratic Unification (PRUD).
 He became President of El Salvador on 14 September 1950 under a new constitution.
 Osorio Hernández's policies supported economic development, agricultural reform, and social security programs, although policies like agrarian reform were not implemented as to not alienate wealthy landlords and oligarchs.

-Osorio Hernández was succeeded by Lieutenant Colonel José María Lemus López on 14 September 1956 following the 1956 presidential election.
+Osorio Hernández was succeeded by Lieutenant Colonel José María Lemus on 14 September 1956 following the 1956 presidential election.
 In the election, Roberto Edmundo Cannessa of the National Action Party, his primary and most popular opponent, was disqualified by the Central Electoral Council a month before the election which led to his landslide victory.
 In office, he granted amnesty to many political prisoners and exiled politicians.
 He also repealed several repressive laws instituted by his predecessors.
 Following the Cuban Revolution in 1959, students in El Salvador were influenced by the nationalistic and revolutionary movement of Fidel Castro which led to protests for a truly democratic system to be implemented in the country.
-In response, Lemus López abandoned his reforms and cracked down on freedom of expression and arrested political opponents.
-Lemus López's turn to authoritarianism caused the military to turn against him and he was overthrown on 26 October 1960.
+In response, Lemus abandoned his reforms and cracked down on freedom of expression and arrested political opponents.
+Lemus' turn to authoritarianism caused the military to turn against him and he was overthrown on 26 October 1960.

 The military established the Junta of Government and was led by Lieutenant Colonel Miguel Ángel Castillo.
 Fabio Castillo Figueroa, one of the three civilian members of the junta, had pro-Castro views who was seen as a potential threat by the military.
 The military overthrew the junta and replaced it with another junta, the Civic-Military Directory.
 Lieutenant Colonel Julio Adalberto Rivera Carballo served as the chairman of the new junta and promised new elections for 1962.